zells/dish/client/readme.md

 ## Usage

 Everything is done by sending messages to Zells.
 A message can be sent to the client itself using the alias `client`.
-The following message just echoes what it receives.
+The following message echoes what it receives.

     client < say:"Hello World"